jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This is why life's evolution is so persistent and universal.
 Reproduction is the only process that produces variants in enough abundance to test what works in any given environment.
 That constant testing has created countless species over billions of years.

 Variants are Squares scattering across the board, feeling their way through surroundings they never chose.
-Which one you're born as is luck.
+Which variant and environment you're born into is luck.
 What happens next isn't.

 Touching around in the darkness turns our senses—touch, smell, sight—into crude teachers.
 Success brings pleasure, failure brings pain, and slowly these experiences guide us to repeat what works and avoid what doesn't.
 Selection slowly builds genotypes that hold water better (camels, llamas) and phenotypes that learn where the water is (elephants, giraffes).
 You can feel a trace of this yourself any time you stop drinking: true thirst will soon drive anyone to water, to stop the pain of dehydration.